|

 Share:

 Many times, your students with dyslexia or other learning differences mistakenly believe that their brain is somehow defective.
 You might hear them referring to themselves as stupid.
 These are insults that are often used to bully or insult children with learning challenges.
-One of the ways you can empower your students is to teach them about how the brain works.
+One of the ways you can empower your students is by teaching kids about the brain.
 When your students learn about how brains function can help them self-advocate to meet their own learning needs.
 It can help them speak confidently about their learning processes.
 And it can help them to create situations that are maximized for their learning success.

-Your Kids Want To Learn About How Their Brain Works!
+Your Kids Want To Learn How Their Brain Works!

 Teaching about the brain’s function will help your students buy into multisensory methods and instruction.
-In order to be successful, students have to be actively engaged and utilize the multisensory techniques and strategies.
-Also, it can also be very helpful to teach students about the connections between emotions and learning.
+To be successful, students have to be actively engaged and utilize multisensory techniques and strategies.
+Also, it can be very helpful to teach students about the connections between emotions and learning.

-Since my purpose is showing how the reading brain works to children, I move a bit deeper to explain the four lobes and their functions.
-I discuss and place a bit more focus on the left hemisphere, since that is where the circuitry is firing away when we are reading and processing language.
+Since my purpose is to show how the reading brain works for children, I move a bit deeper to explain the four lobes and their functions.
+I discuss and place a bit more focus on the left hemisphere since that is where the circuitry is firing away when we are reading and processing language.

-It’s incredibly helpful to teach your students about their brains, but it can be a little challenging finding a range of brain resources.
-This list combines books, videos, models and more!
+It’s incredibly helpful to teach your students about their brains, but it can be a little challenging to find a range of brain resources.

 1. Brain Hat

 Your kids learn best when they can see and touch something.
-This fun brain hat gives them the opportunity to do that even when learning about the brain.
+This fun brain hat allows them to do that even when learning about the brain.
 The hat can help them better visualize their brain structure such as different regions having to do with different skills and use that visual model to help them to use their real brain efficiently.
 When I make this, I usually sit it on top of a baseball hat to make it more durable.
-BTW-This is a FREE download!
+This is a FREE download!

 One of the most amazing things about modern brain science is the discovery of the brain’s plasticity.
 Not only do we never stop learning, but we can grow and stretch our brains in a variety of exciting ways.
-This book introduces this concept of brain plasticity in a child friendly look at brain anatomy and function.
-It also teaches a growth mindset that is crucial, especially for your students who may have a long way to go on their journey toward independent reading.
+This book introduces the concept of brain plasticity in a child-friendly look at brain anatomy and function.
+It also teaches a crucial growth mindset, especially for your students who may have a long way to go on their journey toward independent reading.

 Check out this post for more Children’s Books to Explain the Science of Reading!

-Using videos can be helpful for introducing information about the brain, growth mindset, and parts of the brain.
+Using videos can help introduce information about the brain, growth mindset, and parts of the brain.
 Depending on your child’s personality and age, there are very simple animated explanations, to much more complex examinations of brain anatomy and function.
 These videos are particularly useful if the thought of explaining something as complex as the brain is overwhelming to you.

 1. How the Brain Works for Kids